root-project/web/primer/index.md

 {% endhighlight %}

-A slightly more advanced example hands over data defined in the macro to the ROOT class `TGraphErrors`.
+A slightly more advanced example hands over data defined in the macro to the ROOT class {% include ref class="TGraphErrors" %}.
 Note that a Python array can be used to pass data between Python and ROOT.
 The first line in the Python script allows it to be executed directly from the operating system, without the need to start the script from python or the highly recommended powerful interactive shell ipython.
 The last line